hjh-china/TMDBKit/README.md

 The Movie Database API wrapper in Swift.

 I'm just a very beginner to the Swift world.
 And I decide to take this project as my first step.
-So any issue and pull request are welcomed :-)
+So, any issue and pull request are welcomed :-)

 ## Project progress